UBC-Stat-ML/xlinear/README.md

 // 0 |   2.00000  0.00000  0.00000
 // 1 |   0.00000  0.00000  0.00000
 // 2 |   0.00000  0.00000  0.00000

+// DenseMatrix inverse = prod.inverse(); // throw exception as it is not invertible
 ```

 Sparsity is correctly inferred using these rules: